LavaToaster/IPS-SteamLoginMethod/README.md

 Steam Login Method
 ==================

-This Plugin for Invision Community 4.3+ adds a Steam Login Method that allow your users to login with their Steam account.
+This application for Invision Community Suite 4.3+ adds a Steam Login Method that allow your users to login with their Steam account.

 ## Installation Requirements:
-* Minimum IP.Core Requirements ( as found on https://invisioncommunity.com/files/file/7046-get-ready-for-ips-community-suite/ )
+* Minimum Requirements for Invision Community Suite(as found on https://invisioncommunity.com/files/file/7046-get-ready-for-ips-community-suite/).
     * If you are using Invison Community Cloud Hosting, this is already done for you.
 * Is curl enabled?
 If not, install and/or enable it.